 S2E5: Aoife Larkin – Collections Librarian at Leeds Arts University

-We talk to Aoife Larkin about artist books and books as artefacts, Leeds Arts University’s special collections and some of the more unusual volumes it holds, and issues of conservation in historic collections.
-Aoife worked for a long time at fellow independent library The Portico in Manchester, and we discuss her work there as well as some of the issues around managing historic collections and engaging people in what they have to offer.
+We talk to Aoife Larkin about art books and books as artefacts, Leeds Arts University’s special collections and some of the more unusual volumes it holds, and issues of conservation in historic collections.
+Aoife worked for a long time at fellow independent library The Portico in Manchester, and we discuss her work there, as well as some of the issues around managing historic collections and engaging people in what they have to offer.

 S2E4: Ian Harker – poet and Marketing and Comms at The Leeds Library

 This week we talk to poet and new staff member at The Leeds Library Ian Harker.
 Ian joined the Library as the Marketing and Communications Officer a month ago, and we discuss the exciting projects that will be taking place in the Library over the next few months.
 We also talk about Ian’s background in writing and the Leeds poetry and literature scene, as well as discussing his Saboteur award nominated magazine Strix.

 S2E3: Peter Spafford – writer, broadcaster and musician.

 This week we talk to Peter Spafford.
 Peter is the Director of Words at Chapel FM where he hosts Love the Words, a weekly radio show interviewing writers and readers of all genres.
 We also discuss poetry from his most recent volume Frisk, as well as other writing commissions and collaborations such as Road Markings, a collaboration with Dortmund poet Ralph Thenoir.